Heel Pain

 Sever's Disease

-Plantar fasciitis is the leading cause of heel pain for adults, but Sever’s is the most common source for kids (especially adolescents).
+Plantar fasciitis is the leading cause of heel pain for adults, but Sever’s Disease is the most common source for kids (especially adolescents).

 Sever’s isn’t actually a disease, though.
 Instead, it is a condition that occurs when the heel bone reaches physical maturity before the Achilles tendon.
 This leads to tightness and pulling in the back of the heel.
 The pain is often worse with physical activity and treatment is centered on relieving it (since the condition will resolve itself over time, without any long-term issues).